 Examples include:

-- "By the end of this course, students will be able to articulate the ethical standards that underpin academic integrity in this discipline"
+- "By the end of this course, students will be able to articulate the ethical standards that support academic integrity in this discipline."

-- "By the end of this course, students will be able to interpret scholarly discourse from discipline-specific referencing practices"
+- "By the end of this course, students will be able to understand how referencing works in this discipline and what it shows about scholarly conversations."

 Learning Outcomes Specific to GenAI Use:

-- "By the end of this course, students will be able to critically evaluate the ethical use of generative artificial intelligence (GenAI) tools while ensuring their work adheres to academic integrity principles"
+- "By the end of this course, students will be able to critically evaluate the ethical use of generative artificial intelligence (GenAI) while ensuring their work adheres to academic integrity principles."

 Facilitating Academic Integrity Discussions in the Classroom